shashankyld/Notes/On PhD.md

 Take a longer term view - 2 years of rapid learning - can improve chances of producing better results in PhD later - satisfaction
 Work on Embodied AI, Google is the best company in the world.
 I think I can bring the SLAM way of doing things.
 I want to find opportunities in India, I love India more.
+Combining SLAM/Probablistic Robotics Thooery with Learning and Background knowledge of large llms, vlms.